-The LIDs will be sized to remove a minimum of 80% of the TSS and will provide 5mm of water retention through infiltration, evaporation and/or evapotranspiration.
+The LIDs will be sized to remove a minimum of 80% of the TSS for 27mm runoff and where possible, will provide 5mm of water retention through infiltration, evaporation and/or evapotranspiration.
+The LIDs will generally be bioretention features (bioswales, planters, etc.)